CaixdLab/CL4CaPro/README.md

 ### TCGA Validation

-TCGA test dataset can be extracted by seed.
-Then the performance metrics of the classifier including the prediction acuracy, receiver operating characteristic (ROC) curve, and the area under the ROC curve (AUC) can be calculated using [*PredictThroughClassifierModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughClassifierModel.ipynb), and the performance metrics of Cox models including c-index and integrated Brier score (IBS) can be calculated using [*PredictThroughCoxModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughCoxModel.ipynb).
+To replicate our validation results on the TCGA dataset, users can specify a single cancer type or a group of cancer types in the [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb) notebook to train a personalized model using either a specific seed or a series of seeds.
+Following training, the model along with the contrastive learning features it generates will be automatically saved to your local directory.
+Subsequently, the performance metrics of the classifier, such as prediction accuracy, receiver operating characteristic (ROC) curve, and area under the ROC curve (AUC), can be determined using *Classifier_method.py*.
+Additionally, the performance metrics for Cox models, including the concordance index (c-index) and integrated Brier score (IBS), can be assessed using *Cox_method.py*.

 ### CPTAC-3 & DKFZ